Srijan67/foreground-windows/README.md

-# Foreground Windows (A great alternative to find active-windows using nodejs)
+# Foreground Windows (A great way to find active-windows using nodejs)

 Nodejs package to get active/foreground window.
-This will generally be useful to all our Electronjs folks.
+This will generally be useful to all our folks using Electronjs or similar tech-stack.

+## Installation

+Just hit below command to install this beautiful package in your node project.

+`npm i foreground-windows`

 ## Pros